apache/cassandra-java-driver/upgrade_guide/README.md

 [4.x async programming]: http://docs.datastax.com/en/developer/java-driver/4.0/manual/core/async/
 [4.x paging]: http://docs.datastax.com/en/developer/java-driver/4.0/manual/core/paging/

+#### CQL to Java type mappings

+Since the driver now has access to Java 8 types, some of the [CQL to Java type mappings] have changed, particularly when it comes to [temporal types] such as `date` and `timestamp`.

+[CQL to Java type mappings]: ../manual/core#cql-to-java-type-mapping
+[temporal types]: ../manual/core/temporal_types

 #### Simplified request timeout

 The driver-side request timeout -- defined by the `request.timeout` configuration option -- now